City-of-Helsinki/helsinki-design-system/README.md

 ## Roadmap

 Helsinki Design System has a public roadmap.
+For the long-term Roadmap, please refer to [HDS About - Roadmap page](https://hds.hel.fi/about/roadmap).
+If you are interested what the team is currently working on, refer to the [Design System Roadmap in Github](https://github.com/City-of-Helsinki/helsinki-design-system/projects/1).

 ## Contributing